 - The residence permit card takes around 2 weeks to arrive at the Embassy or VFS Centre.
 After you have picked up the residence permit card, you can make your departure to Finland.

-The first residence permit for studies is granted for 1-2 years.
 If your studies continue for longer, you need to apply for an extended residence permit before your first permit expires.
 You can apply for the extended permit with the same online form in EnterFinland.fi as you did for your first permit.
 Students can apply for the extended permit in Finland, so they don’t need to leave the country.
 The extended residence permit is granted for 1-2 years as well – however, it can be granted for a shorter period of time if your studies are about to finish in less than a year.
 The expected processing time for the extended residence permit is 1-2 months, so it is important to make the application well in advance before the first permit expires.

 To get the extended residence permit, the student should have earned at least 45 ECTS credits during the academic year and have registered their attendance for the next semester at the university.
 If you have completed fewer ECTS credits, you must attach to your application a statement of the reasons why you have not made enough progress in your studies.
 If you are writing a thesis, for example, you should submit a statement from your supervisor.